m-j-andr/PIC-1-Demo/docs/4-Programming/49-snake/tutorial.md

 ### The variable `direction`

 The next non-empty line of code says `direction = "down"`.
-If we are to move the snake,
-we need to know in which direction!
+If we are to move the snake correctly, we need to know what direction to move it!